AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 Verifiable data pipeline

 Every data point can be traced back to an official source.
 All raw data can be freely downloaded as Open Government Data.
-The generation pipeline (scripts/generate-occupations.ts) is open-source, and 30+ automated integrity checks verify the dataset with every regeneration.
+The generation pipeline is open-source, deterministic, and protected by 99 hypothesis-driven verification tests on every regeneration, including 13 row-by-row comparisons against original Eurostat and VSE source data.

 The data sources in detail: